 Twin Cities North Metro Sledding & Tubing

 ELM CREEK PARK RESERVE, Maple Grove: As of December 22, 2022, the snow tubing hill is open.
 There are lifts and lighted hills for snow tubing ($17/2 hrs pp plus tax) in addition to a free, ungroomed sledding hill.

 BADLANDS SNOW PARK, Hudson WI: Runs the gamut from the Bunny Hill to the TURBO slope.
 My tween recently took the latter and heaped praise upon it.
 Oh, and thank goodness for tow ropes. $21/pp will get you a pass to snow tube.

 Twin Cities South Metro Sledding & Tubing

-HYLAND LAKE PARK RESERVE, Bloomington: The sledding-only hill is near the Richardson Nature Center, a great spot to warm up for an hour or so.
-There is no charge for either activity.
+HYLAND LAKE PARK RESERVE, Bloomington: The groomed, sledding-only hill is near the Richardson Nature Center, a great spot to warm up for an hour or so.
+There is no charge unless you need to rent a sled

 Twin Cities West Metro Sledding & Tubing

 STARING LAKE PARK, Eden Prairie: There’s an exciting, 700-foot free sledding hill and a warming house for breaks.